canonical/testflinger/docs/reference/device-connector-types.rst

    * - Key
      - Description
    * - ``url``
-     - URL to the .iso image file which will be used to provision the device.
+     - URL to the image file which will be used to provision the device.
    * - ``attachments``
-     - configuration files used for the system installation (user-data, meta-data, authorized_keys, etc.)
+     - configuration files used for the system installation (user-data, meta-data, etc.)

 .. _zapper_kvm: